Copyright law of Ireland: General expiry

 A work whose copyright term is not calculated from the author's death and which is not lawfully made available to the public within 70 years of creation, loses copyright protection.

+Freedom of panorama

 Copyright libraries

 The publisher of any publication in Ireland must deliver within one month of publication copies of the work to the National Library of Ireland, the British Library, and the libraries of Trinity College Dublin, Dublin City University, the University of Limerick, and of the four constituent universities of the National University of Ireland; these nine bodies do not need to request such copies.
 Where such a publication is a serial work, a copy of every issue must be provided.
 In addition, four other libraries, those of the Universities of Oxford and Cambridge, and the National Libraries of Scotland and Wales, may require copies to be provided to them.
 All of the named bodies may also require an electronic copy of the work, which must be provided if it exists.